SleepyG11/TwitchBlinds/README.md

-# Twitch Blinds: Balatro mod
+# Twitch Blinds: Interactive Balatro mod
-*Let your Twitch chat decide which new boss will end your run ;)*
+*Let your Twitch chat decide how to kill your run ;)*

 ---